pjanthony2001/tp/docs/DeveloperGuide.md

 <box type="info" seamless>

-**Note:** If the `currentStatePointer` is at index 0, pointing to the initial AddressBook modelState, then there are no previous AddressBook states to restore.
+**Note:** If the `currentStateIdx` is at index 0, pointing to the initial AddressBook modelState, then there are no previous AddressBook states to restore.
 The call to `Model#rollBackState()` will throw a checked exception, which will be caught and return an error to the user rather than attempting to perform the undo.

 </box>